University of Utah - Center for Science and Mathematics Education (CSME)

 Are there advantages of being structured this way?

-Reporting to both the College of Science and College of Education helps to connect the two and encourage communication and collaboration (to a degree).
-This collaboration will be deepening with the recent hiring of two faculty members in the College of Education whose scholarship focuses on math and science teacher education.
-In addition, the CSME is primarily made up of full-time staff who can focus on this work, as opposed to faculty who have many other demands on their time.
+Reporting to both the College of Science and College of Education helps to connect the two and encourage communication and collaboration among faculty.
+In addition, the CSME is primarily made up of full-time staff who are able to dedicate their time to the Center's work, as opposed to faculty who have many other demands on their time.
 The CSME is working hard to embed faculty collaborators in target departments/areas, which helps to build support and provide insight into departmental culture.

 Are there particular challenges that result from this structure?

-Funding for our Center comes from two main sources: returned overhead dollars from research grants in the College of Science; and administrative funds from the Vice President for Academic Affairs office (Provost), which originate from State funds.
-The Provost funds are used largely to support the salary of four staff members (one of whom also has an unfunded career-line faculty appointment), while the returned overhead funds are used for operating expenses and several additional staff, some of whom are hourly employees (including part-time student employees).
-A number of Center programs are also supported by external grants, which sometimes fully or partially cover staff salaries.
+Funding for CSME comes from two main sources: the College of Science (via differential tuition), and administrative funds (which originate from State funds) from the Vice President for Academic Affairs office (Provost).
+The Provost funds are used largely to support the salary of four staff members, while the College of Science funds are used for operating expenses and several additional staff.
+A number of CSME programs are also supported by external grants, which sometimes fully or partially cover staff salaries.

 How has this funding structure influenced the undergraduate STEM education programming the center offers?

-This funding structure is now heavily influencing our efforts with regard to undergraduate education in relation to other Center efforts (e.g., teacher education and outreach).
-Originally, the Provost's portion of the funding was much larger than the College of Science returned overhead portion, and the Center was mostly focused on math and science teacher development/education/support and public engagement/outreach.
-Over time, the returned overhead portion has increased substantially, and this has led to more effort toward undergraduate education mostly at the expense of public outreach.
-Additionally, the mathematics teacher education/development efforts are now largely "owned" by the math department rather than the Center, which has allowed the Center to focus its teacher development efforts on science teachers.
+This funding structure influences the balance of programming at CSME.
+Originally, the Provost's portion of the funding was much larger than the College of Science portion, and the Center was mostly focused on math and science teacher development/education/support and public engagement/outreach.
+Over time, the portion from the College of Science has increased substantially, and this has led to more effort toward undergraduate education, which is a priority for the College.

 What are the specific advantages of having a center funded in this way?

-This funding model is relatively stable (under current circumstances) and the returned overhead portion encourages the Center to align its efforts and partner with departments in the College of Science.
-The model also encourages the Center to work strategically with the Dean of Science and also the Provost on developing and executing campus-wide student persistence/graduation efforts.
-Since the Center receives no direct funding from the College of Education, yet has math and science teacher education as a central mission, the Provost funds allow the Center some freedom to work on behalf of and in collaboration with other campus entities, specifically around math and science teacher education, K-12 student support, and increasing diversity in STEM.
+Currently, this funding model is relatively stable, and the College of Science portion encourages the Center to align its efforts and partner with departments in the College.
+The model also encourages the Center to work strategically with the Dean of the College of Science and the Provost on developing and executing campus-wide student persistence/graduation efforts.
+Since the Center receives no direct funding from the College of Education, yet has math and science teacher education as a central mission, the Provost funds allow the Center some freedom to work in these areas.

 What are the challenges?

-This funding model can lead to some tension between the Center and individual departments within the College of Science since the Center does not contribute much to the returned overhead pool, but draws heavily from it.
-This portion of the Center's funding model would otherwise largely go toward the departments in proportion to the amount of overhead generated by each, so there has been some resistance to this from department chairs and some faculty.
-The lack of funding from the College of Education has, at times, made it difficult to collaborate most effectively with them, while the close financial connection to the College of Science somewhat constrains the Center's ability to pursue projects that don't directly benefit the college.
-This can hamper flexibility/adaptability to a degree; e.g., we have been unable to maintain science outreach/public engagement as a central mission of the Center.
-On final challenge is that some of our most powerful/popular programs (e.g., Refugees Exploring the Foundations of Undergraduate Science Education - REFUGES) are supported largely by soft money (grants), which makes long-term planning and sustainability of those programs difficult.
+This funding model can lead to some tension between the Center and individual departments within the College of Science, since the Center does not contribute much to the differential tuition pool, but draws heavily from it.
+The lack of funding from the College of Education can make collaboration challenging, while the close financial connection to the College of Science somewhat constrains the Center's ability to pursue projects that don't directly benefit the College.
+This can hamper flexibility/adaptability to a degree.
+One final challenge is that some of our most powerful/popular programs (e.g., Refugees Exploring the Foundations of Undergraduate Science Education - REFUGES) are supported largely by soft money (grants), which makes long-term planning and sustainability of those programs difficult.

 Has this funding structure has changed over time?

-The structure hasn't changed much, but as mentioned, the balance between central (Provost) and College of Science (returned overhead) funds has shifted, leading to more accountability to the College of Science.
+The structure hasn't changed much, but as mentioned above, the balance between central and College of Science funds has shifted, leading to more accountability to the College of Science.
 This was largely prompted by a change in leadership both at the Provost and Dean levels.

 Description of Programming

-- CSME promotes recruitment by providing diverse K-12 students with new ways to connect with math and science.
-Activities include the Salt Lake Valley Science & Engineering Fair (hands-on research experiences for students in grades 5-12), REFUGES afterschool program (enrichment and mentoring for refugee and new American youth in grades 7-12), and Sports 'n Science (using the popularity of sports to disseminate science content and generate interest in STEM).
-Undergraduate retention and success are addressed by offering programs for under-represented students and encouraging best practices in undergraduate education.
-Projects include integrated curriculum development and curriculum reform; professional development for faculty, instructors, and teaching assistants; transition programs for underrepresented undergraduate students entering the University; and cohort-based internships, research opportunities, and teaching experiences for undergraduates.
+- Undergraduate retention and success are addressed by offering programs for under-represented students and encouraging best practices in undergraduate education.
+Projects include integrated curriculum development and curriculum reform; an LA program open to all College of Science departments; professional development for faculty, instructors, and teaching assistants; transition programs for underrepresented undergraduate students and/or transfer students entering the University; and cohort-based internships, research opportunities, and teaching experiences for undergraduates.

 Successes and Impacts

 - Among CSME's greatest successes is the Master of Science for Secondary School Teachers (MSSST) program.
-MSSST is a two-year degree for in-service secondary school teachers and has graduated over 60 students since the CSME began in 2009.
+MSSST is a two-year degree for in-service secondary school teachers and has graduated over 70 students since 2009.
 MSSST students and graduates teach in a variety of schools, from charter schools to high-need Title 1 public schools.
-A subset of MSSST teachers also participates in Teacher Research Fellows.

 Evaluation and Assessment